nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 Testimony of Salena Hubble, age 42 years:

 > I am a widow.
 I lived in East St. Louis five years.
 I came to wait on my sick daughter.  <p> Before the riot the people of both races were friendly and pleasant in manners.
 On the evening the rioters told me to leave because they were going to burn up the whole block, as they thought I was a white woman, so they warned me to flee.
 I talked with a neighbor, Mrs. Clemens (a white woman) and asked her if she thought the mob would do any more harm.
 She said: "I don't know, but you get ready and leave by the way of the cars over the bridge." <p> Just as I started over the bridge the mob broke my windows out with rocks.
 I escaped because the mob didn't know I belonged to the Negro race.
 Before I got out of East St. Louis I saw the mob with a rope and I heard them say: "There's a n&#11834;.
-Let us hang the S of a B——," and they threw the rope over the telegraph pole, but I didn't know what came of that; I saw the soldiers and they offered no assistance to the colored people.
+Let us hang the S of a B------," and they threw the rope over the telegraph pole, but I didn't know what came of that; I saw the soldiers and they offered no assistance to the colored people.
 I saw the fire department come before the fire was started, but when the fire was started they did nothing to stop it.
 I also saw the mob throw a rope around a colored man's neck and shoot him full of holes.
 The soldiers offered no assistance to the man who was shot, neither did the police.
 I saw a crowd of soldiers go into a saloon and engage in drinking heavily of beer.
 The mob burned the houses in the localities where colored lived mostly.
 The women were as vile as the men in their vile treatment to the Negroes.
 I saw the soldiers driving a crowd of colored men in the streets.
 The men were made to hold their hands above their heads as they walked.

 Testimony of Beatrice Deshong, age 26 years: